PoliticalGraveyard.com

 McDaniel, A. — of Norman, Cleveland County, Okla.
 Republican.
 Alternate delegate to Republican National Convention from Oklahoma, 1916.
 Burial location unknown.

 McDaniel, Arthur W. — of Nottingham, Rockingham County, N.H.
 Republican.
-Candidate in primary for New Hampshire state senate 22nd District, 1938; delegate to New Hampshire state constitutional convention from Nottingham, 1948; delegate to New Hampshire state constitutional convention from Nottingham, 1956.
+Candidate for New Hampshire state senate 22nd District, 1938; delegate to New Hampshire state constitutional convention from Nottingham, 1948; delegate to New Hampshire state constitutional convention from Nottingham, 1956.
 Presumed deceased.
 Burial location unknown.

 McDaniel, Bob See Robert J. McDaniel